Our programs

-Sin1ce 1998, the core of Minga's work has taken place in the Peruvian Amazon, a region rich with indigenous cultures and biodiverse rainforest along with high rates of poverty, HIV/AIDS, domestic abuse, and social injustice.
-However, the region’s people are also resilient leaders, deeply committed to their communities and land.
+Since 1998, the roots of Minga’s work has taken place in the Peruvian Amazon, a region rich with indigenous cultures and biodiverse rainforests along with high rates of poverty, HIV/AIDS, domestic abuse, and social injustice.
+However, the region’s people are resilient leaders, deeply committed to their communities and land.
+The lessons learned from the Peruvian Amazon have been presented globally.

 RADIO FOR SOCIAL CHANGE